 The Assessment and Testing Office provides placement testing in math, English, and English as a Second Language (ESL).
-Please see our Web page for schedules and other information.
+Please see our website for schedules and other information.

-Kentfield Campus Student Services Building, Room 238 415-485-9469 marin.edu/student\services/assessmentandtesting/ placement.html
+Kentfield Campus Student Services Center, Room 238 415-485-9469 marin.edu/assessment